lmrl-bio/lmrl-bio.github.io/README.md

-# Learning Meaningful Representations of Life at NeurIPS 2019
+# Learning Meaningful Representations of Life

-Learning Meaningful Representations of Life (LMRL) is a full-day workshop to be held on Dec 13 or 14 as part of the 33rd Neural Information Processing Systems conference in Vancouver.
+Learning Meaningful Representations of Life (LMRL) is a full-day workshop to be held on December 13 or 14 as part of the 33rd Conference on Neural Information Processing Systems in Vancouver, [NeurIPS 2019](https://nips.cc/Conferences/2019/).

 The last decade has seen both machine learning and biology transformed: the former by the ability to train complex predictors on massive labelled data sets; the latter by the ability to perturb and measure biological systems with staggering throughput, breadth, and resolution.
 In the next decade, machine learning and biomedicine are poised to alloy.